Jim-JMCD/syncBKUP/README.md

 **Mount Point Check** A safety check to prevent the potential of the root and other filesystems filling up.

 Traditionally */mnt* is where temporary external devices and network shares are attached.
 Prior to  attaching  (aka mounting) a device a directory (aka mount point) must exist.
-Anything that copies data to that mount point direcotry without an attached device will run as normal and <ins>could fill up the filesystem</ins>.
+Anything that copies data to that mount point directory without an attached device will run as normal and <ins>could fill up the filesystem</ins>.
 When the mount point has an attached storage device, any data that was previously written to it remains and it is hidden and using up storage capacity.

 * The scope of mount point check is the first three directories of the destination path, example **-d /mnt/USB/SG2TB/bkups/2025** the directories **/mnt**, **/mnt/USB** and **/mnt/USB/SG2TB** will be checked.
 The mount point check will fail if none of those directories contain a mounted device and backups will not proceed.
 * Symbolic links to mount points are often used to create a convenient reference to storage devices.
 If the symbolic link is straight forward, it will pass the mount point check if it has an attached storage device.
 With symbolic links there are no guarantees, it pays to manually verify what is mounted.